Skip to main content

 does not exist in any of the 13 existing overlays

 What you are learning: The library is designed to be extensible.
-Adding a jurisdiction is not a custom development project — it is Method B document analysis applied to a new regulatory source, followed by a test query to validate.
+Adding a jurisdiction is not a custom development project: it is Method B document analysis applied to a new regulatory source, followed by a test query to validate.
 This is the pattern for extending any domain agent library to new contexts.

-Prompt 2: Cross-Domain Transfer
+Prompt 2: Adapt

 The router-to-product-to-overlay architecture used in this chapter